Heart Valve Summit Video #5: “Is Minimally Invasive Surgery Better For Pain & Recovery?” Asks Jake

 Thanks to Jake for his question and a special thanks to Dr. Kevin Accola for taking the time to meet with us and share his clinical expertise.
 As you may know, Dr. Accola has performed successful surgery on many members of our community including:

-To learn more about Dr. Kevin Accola and the Florida Hospital Cardiovascular Institute, please click here.
+To learn more about Dr. Kevin Accola and the AdventHealth Cardiovascular Institute (formerly Florida Hospital), please click here.

 Keep on tickin!